saucelabs/sauce-docs/docs/testrunner-toolkit/configuration/common-syntax.md

 #### `directory`

-__Description__: Specifies the path to the folder location in which artifacts will be downloaded to.
+__Description__: Specifies the path to the folder location in which artifacts will be downloaded.
 Each suite will have its own subdirectory.

 __Type__: *string*